pixelpark/puppet-ds_389/README.md

 }
 ```

+The ldif file is then created and passed to ldapmodify to load it into the instance.

-You can also declare those separately, by calling their define directly, but you'll need to provide the server id of the instance as well as the root dn and password.
+To use the defined type directly, by calling their define directly, but the server id of the instance as well as the root dn and password must be provided:

 ```puppet
 ds_389::modify { 'example_ldif_modify':